GL_Discover Hub_Stocks_1920x1280_PositivePink_01

 Russell Midcap Index (US)

-The Russell Midcap Index represents the 800 smallest companies in the Russell 1000, focussing on mid-caps in the US market.
-With a median market cap of around $8 billion, it provides a comprehensive look at mid-sized companies and is often used by mutual funds and ETFs.
+The Russell Midcap Index represents the 800 smallest companies in the Russell 1000, focusing on mid-caps in the US market.
+It is often used by mutual funds and ETFs that seek exposure to US mid-cap stocks.

 FTSE Developed Europe Mid Cap Index (Europe)